JesseBausell/hs6PROCESS_SEABASS/README.md

 # hs6PROCESS_SEABASS
- Consistent with up to date protocols and NASA's SEABASS submission standards, hs6PROCESS_SEABASS processes raw backscattering data as sampled in natural water bodies using HOBI Labs Hydroscat-6 Spectral Backscattering Sensor and Fluorometer(hs6). hs6PROCESS_SEABASS should also be compatible with Hydroscat-4 and 2 variants this backscattering spectrometer/fluorometer.
+Consistent with up to date protocols and NASA's SEABASS submission standards, hs6PROCESS_SEABASS processes raw backscattering data as sampled in natural water bodies using HOBI Labs Hydroscat-6 Spectral Backscattering Sensor and Fluorometer (hs6). hs6PROCESS_SEABASS should also be compatible with Hydroscat-4 and 2 versions of this instrument.

-This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 ba.
+This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer.
 Although untested, we are confident that hs6PROCESS_SEABASS is also compatible with Hydroscat-4 and Hydroscat-2 data.
 We do point out however that although the number of backscattering channels it can handle is flexible, two fluorescence (fl) channels are hardwired into the hs6PROCESS_SEABASS script.
 Thus raw hs6 data MUST contain two fl channels.
 My code has hardwired wavelengths of the two fl channels as 470 excitation/510 emission (channel 1) and 442 excitation/700 emission (channel 2).
 If these wavelength values are incorrect, user should not worry. hs6PROCESS_SEABASS does not perform any processing steps on fl values, transfering raw values into output files.
 This means that user can simply "correct" fl wavelengths in the Seabass-compatible output files.

 hs6PROCESS_SEABASS uses up to date processing protocols (as of June 2019) to process backscattering coefficients, which it outputs as both individual and depth-binned spectra.
 All output data products are formatted as to be consistent with NASA's SeaWiFS Bio-Optical Archive and Storage System (SeaBASS).
 User should run hs6PROCESS_SEABASS AFTER running acs_PROCESS_SEABASS if he/she wishes to synchronize ac-s adn hs6 timestamps.

 Inputs:
-metadata_HeaderFile_hs6.txt - ascii file (.dat) containing metadata required to process raw hs6 data Station_#_ACS.fig - matlab figure (.fig) depicting vertical position of ac-s across time (of cast).
+metadata_HeaderFile_hs6.txt - ascii file containing metadata required to process hs6 data Station_#_ACS.fig - matlab figure (.fig) depicting vertical position of ac-s across time (of cast).
 This figure is not physically uploaded into hs6PROCESS_SEABASS, however, the reference point (red dot) and timestamp of reference point (figure title) should be viewed BEFORE running hs6PROCESS_SEABASS so that user can familiarize him/herself with position and timestamp of reference point (see "User Instructions").

 Outputs: